Bhaumik-Tandan/1024/README.md

 ## 🚀 Join the Space Adventure!

-Download Space Drop today and start your cosmic journey!
+Download Cosmic Fusion today and start your cosmic journey!
 Perfect for curious kids, space fans, and anyone who wants to explore the universe one planet at a time.

 **Simple.
 Fun.
 Educational.
-Space Drop - Where Every Kid Can Be a Space Explorer!** 🌟
+Cosmic Fusion - Where Every Kid Can Be a Space Explorer!** 🌟

 ---